-Actor Ben Stiller and Pennsylvania Gov. Tom Wolf used their prostate cancer diagnoses as an opportunity to highlight the importance of early detection.
+Actor Ben Stiller, Pennsylvania Gov. Tom Wolf, and NBC weatherman Al Roker used their prostate cancer diagnoses as an opportunity to highlight the importance of early detection.

 Stiller’s prostate cancer was diagnosed as his doctor watched the actor’s PSA (prostate-specific antigen) blood test numbers rise over a year-and-half.
 The governor said his cancer was found early through a routine checkup.

 “Whatever the problem is, regular medical checkups really do matter,” Gov. Wolf said.

 Prostate cancer is the second-most-common cancer in men.
 While about 1 in 6 American men will be diagnosed with prostate cancer in their lifetime, only about 3 percent will die from it.
 That is because many prostate cancers are “indolent,” developing very slowly.
 And when detected early, prostate cancer is a very treatable disease.

 Since early prostate cancers have little or no symptoms, screening tests are needed to find the life-threatening forms at a curable stage.
 The most notable screening tests are the PSA or prostate-specific antigen blood test and the digital rectal exam.

 PSA testing, unfortunately, is imperfect in distinguishing prostate cancers that are life- threatening from the ones that are indolent, or relatively benign.
 PSA test results lead to many unnecessary further tests, biopsies, surgeries and radiation therapy.
 This can result in pain, anxiety, incontinence and erectile dysfunction, depending on the type of intervention.
 Overall, there is a minimal survival benefit.